biril/backbone-faux-server/README.md

 up and running.
 BFS will be exposed as a Global, a CommonJS module or an AMD module depending on the detected environment.

-* When developing for _the browser, without an AMD module loader_, include backbone-faux-server.js
+* When developing for _browsers, without an AMD module loader_, include backbone-faux-server.js
     after backbone.js:

     ```html